MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

     docker exec -it Ubuntu-LogCollector /bin/bash
     ```

-1. From the bash inside the container, go to the Java *jre* folder.
+1. From a bash window inside the container, go to the Java `jre` folder.
 To avoid a version-related path error, use this command:

     ```bash
     cd "$(find /opt/jdk/*/jre -name "bin" -printf '%h' -quit)"